AR

 (a) There is no discovery in Commission adjudications, including without limitation: interrogatories, requests for admission, requests for production, depositions, and requests for inspections.

-(b) Neither the Commission nor a party or authorized representative shall issue subpoenas to the parties or outside parties in connection with proceedings before the Commission.
+(b) Neither the Commission nor a party or authorized representative shall issue subpoenas to the parties or outside parties in connection with cases before the Commission.

 (c) A Taxpayer may contact the Department if the Taxpayer wants to obtain his or her tax records.
 The Commission does not hear disputes concerning the production of documents by the Department under the Freedom of Information Act of 1967, Arkansas Code § 25-19-101 et seq., or Arkansas Code § 26-18-403.

-(a) The Presiding Commissioner shall schedule the hearing, which, except in expedited proceedings, shall be held within ninety (90) days of the date the reply was filed or the expiration of the deadline to file the reply.
-For expedited proceedings, see § 5-204.
+(a) The Presiding Commissioner shall schedule the hearing, which, except in expedited cases, shall be held within ninety (90) days of the date the reply was filed or the expiration of the deadline to file the reply.
+For expedited cases, see § 5-204.

 (b) A Notice of Hearing shall be provided to the parties within thirty (30) days of the filing of the reply or the expiration of the deadline to file a reply.

-(a) The Presiding Commissioner presides at the hearing and may rule on motions, require briefs, and issue such orders as will ensure the orderly conduct of the proceedings.
+(a) The Presiding Commissioner presides at the hearing, presides over pre-hearing, post-hearing, and other case conferences and matters, including if a hearing has been waived altogether, and may rule on motions, require briefs, and issue such orders as will ensure the orderly conduct of the case.

-(b) Parties have the right to participate or to be represented by an authorized representative in all hearings or pre-hearing conferences related to their proceeding.
-Refer to § 5-102.
+(b) Parties have the right to participate or to be represented by an authorized representative in all hearings or other proceedings related to their appeal.

 (1) The parties will be allowed to present their cases in the sequence determined by the Presiding Commissioner, taking into consideration the burden of proof.